A GLOBAL PLAYER IN THE AUTOMOTIVE INDUSTRY

 In 2000, it acquired Sommer Allibert, a company created in the 1980s through a merger between Alfred Sommer (vehicle floor coverings) and Allibert (molded plastic parts).

-With 330 sites including 30 R&D centers in 34 countries around the world (in 2015), Faurecia is now a global leader in its four areas of business: automotive seating, interior systems and emissions control technologies.
+With 330 sites including 30 R&D centers in 34 countries around the world (in 2015), Faurecia is now a global leader in its three areas of business: automotive seating, interior systems and emissions control technologies.
 Faurecia is the world’s number one supplier of seat frames and mechanisms, emissions control technologies and vehicle interiors.
 The Group is also the world’s third-largest supplier of complete seat systems.

 Faurecia has strengthened its position in each of these areas through a series of acquisitions.
 In 2010, it became world leader in emissions control technologies by acquiring exhaust specialist Emcon Technologies.
 In Europe, it expanded its range of automotive exterior and bodywork solutions by absorbing Plastal’s business interests in Spain and Germany in 2010, followed by the company’s operations in France in 2012.